Steady-state bifurcations for three-cell networks with asymmetric inputs: Introduction

 The paper is organized in the following way.
 In Section~\ref{sec_back} we recall the main definitions and results concerning coupled cell networks, coupled cell systems, synchrony spaces and codimension-one steady-state bifurcations of coupled cell networks.
 In Section~\ref{sec:ssbresults} we present general results concerning the codimension-one steady-state bifurcations for coupled cell networks with asymmetric inputs.
-The results are organized according to the relation between the eigenspaces of the Jacobian matrix at a full synchronous equilibrium and the network synchrony spaces.
-Our main results are Theorems~\ref{thm:LSred1}, \ref{thm:LSred2} and \ref{thm:LSred3} characterizing the generic existence or not of branches of steady-state solutions with a prescribed synchrony.
-We start Section~\ref{sec_three_cells} by presenting general results for three-cell networks with any number of asymmetric inputs concerning, such as, the possible eigenvalue structure (Proposition~\ref{Prop:eigen_reg_matrix}), the possible synchrony spaces lattice structure (Theorem~\ref{lala}) and the characterization of the synchrony subspaces in terms of the corresponding eigenvalues (Theorem~\ref{thm:classification3}).
-Finally, Theorem~\ref{thm:finalbif} lists which synchrony subspaces support a bifurcation branch for generic bifurcation problems on coupled cell systems for three-cell networks with one, two or six asymmetric inputs.
+The main results are Theorems~\ref{thm:LSred1}, \ref{thm:LSred2} and \ref{thm:LSred3} proving which synchrony subspaces robustly support a steady-state bifurcation branch.
+In Section~\ref{sec_three_cells}, we consider networks with three-cells and any number of asymmetric inputs, obtaining the network eigenvalues, the lattices of synchrony subspaces and applying the bifurcation results of Section~\ref{sec:ssbresults}.
+Finally, in Section~\ref{subsec_case_study}, we apply the previous methodology to the minimal networks with three-cells and one, two and six asymmetric inputs.
+The main result is Theorem~\ref{thm:finalbif} listing the synchrony subspaces supporting a steady-state bifurcation branch.